gabrielhicks/next-sanity-ecommerce/README.md

 # from Jungle to Jungle || Sanity.io and Next.js Ecommerce Application

 JAMstack is great beacuse of its lightweight, easy to use nature along with all of the security features that are sometimes heavy and tedious to build out.
 As a frontend developer, I don't always enjoy spending hours building out servers.
 I am able to and do enjoy some backend work, but my intention is to experiment and work with Headless CMS (less backend work) and to see how I can create a collaborative experience and environment.
-My fiance is interested in one day creating a plant store to sell or trade her plants and propogations, so she will be helping upload and manage content through the CMS side as I develop and customize the frontend size to her specifications.
+My fiance is interested in one day creating a plant store to sell or trade her plants and propogations, so she will be helping upload and manage content through the CMS side as I develop and customize the frontend to her specifications.

 **You can find her plant instagram at: [fromjungletojungle](https://www.instagram.com/fromjungletojungle/)**